vitiral/defrag-rs/DEVELOPER.md

 One of the most significant problems for u-memory managers is storing which values have been freed.

-To do this, tinymem uses a trick: all allocated values MUST be at least 2 indexes in size.
+To do this, **defrag** uses a trick: all allocated values MUST be at least 2 indexes in size.
 Then, when a value is freed it's first 2-index-size is used to store the previous and the next free index.